tm-a-t/TGPy/guide/docs/basics/messages.md

 TGPy is based on **Telethon**, Telegram API client library.
 You can use [Telethon objects and methods](https://docs.telethon.dev/en/stable/quick-references/objects-reference.html) for messages, users and chats.
+This page explains basic actions with messages, such as sending and editing.

+??? tldr "Already familiar with Telethon?"

+    Already familiar with Telethon?

+    All you need to know is that in TGPy you can use the following objects:

+    - `client` for Telethon client
+    - `msg` for the current message
+    - `orig` for the message you’re replying to

+    See the [Builtin reference](/reference/builtins/#telethon-objects) for details.

+    Now you can skip the rest of the page :)

 TGPy provides some builtin Telegram objects.
 The `client` object is useful for general functions such as sending messages, listing chats and so on.
 The `msg` object always refers to the current message.

 ## Sending a message

-The most basic Telegram task is sending a message.
+The simplest Telegram action is sending a message.
 There is a method for that:

 ```python
 await client.send_message(chat, text)
 ```

-As the `chat` you can use whether chat name, username or ID.
+As the `chat` you can use either a chat name, a username or an ID.

-Therefore, to send a «Hello World» to the current chat you might use:
+Therefore, to send a «Hello World» to the current chat you may use:

 ```python
 await client.send_message(msg.chat_id, "Hello World")